-The nomenclature we (except for those who use the quaver family of names) really is not very useful.
-Whole note, half note, quarter note, eighth note, and sixteenth notes are the terms by which teachers, both of music and of other subjects, connect music to fraction arithmetic.
+The nomenclature for durations we have (except for those who use the quaver family of names) really is not very useful.
+Whole note, half note, quarter note, eighth note, and sixteenth note are the terms by which teachers, both of music and of other subjects, connect music to fraction arithmetic.
 As far as it goes, they are correct.
 All of those names, that is, quarter, half and so forth are fractions, but fractions of what?
 They are fractions of a measure in common time.
 Because those names only apply to four-four meter, their meanings are irrelevant to every meter except four-four.
-What’s more, I’ve never, in 31 years of teaching, found a student for which knowing a quarter note was one quarter of a whole note really helped him or her perform the more accurately.
-Of much more value is that the quarter note is, at least frequently, equal to the pulse of the music; the ictus, the beat the coincides with what an ensemble conductor is conducting.
+What’s more, I’ve never, in 31 years of teaching, found a student for which knowing a quarter note was one quarter of a whole note really helped him or her perform the rhythm more accurately.
+Of much more value is that the quarter note is, at least frequently, equal to the pulse of the music; the ictus, the beat that coincides with what an ensemble conductor is conducting.

 From there, it is helpful to know that eighth notes are two equal divisions of the quarter note pulse.
 It is not at all helpful to know that one eighth note is one eighth of a measure in four-four time, and, as I have pointed out, even less helpful if the child is not performing music in four-four meter.
 Eighth notes are the division of the quarter note pulse into two equal parts, or the dotted quarter note pulse into three equal parts.
 Stated as a fraction, one eighth note is either one half or one third of an ictus beat.
 That is the sort of musical fraction that is helpful.
 There are two or three sounds of equal duration during each pulse.
 That is helpful, because musicians mostly divide beats, not measures.
 Quarter note pulses can be further divided into four equal durations, and dotted quarter note pulses can be further divided into six equal durations.
 When this occurs, those divisions of the beat are called sixteenth notes, and each sixteenth note is either one-fourth or one sixth of a beat.
 Even this fractionalizing is of limited value, because the performing musician is not measuring individual durations in relation to the beat, he or she is gauging how to evenly distribute a number of sounds over a single pulse.
 Nevertheless, fractions of a beat are more useful than fractions of a measure.
 Every note value less than the value of the ictus is a division of the beat, and the process by which beats are divided are an example of the mathematical operation of division, which includes fractions.